ccwukong/snitch/README.md

 snitch is a CLI tool that helps you do health check, API contract validation and more for your microservices.

 There's no tendancies to replace your existing testing tools, but rather provides a convenient way to check your microservices on demand.

 ## Main features

-- Health check on every endpoint concurrently (using aiohttp)
+- Running health check and contract validation concurrently (using coroutine)
-- API Contract validation
+- Running Idempotency check synchronously, this wille be much slower than features run by coroutines(like health check)
 - More to come

 ## Installation